h-2/hannes.hauswedell.net/content/post/2019/06/24 - firewall.md

  * I wanted to isolate the ISP-provided router more strongly from the LAN as they have a history of security vulnerabilities.

-The different off-the-shelf routers I had used over the time also worked only so-so (even those that were customisable) so I decided I needed a proper router.
+The different off-the-shelf routers I had used over the years had also worked only so-so (even those that were customisable) so I decided I needed a proper router.
-Since WiFi access was already out-sourced to dedicated devices I really only needed a filtering device.
+Since WiFi access was already out-sourced to dedicated devices I really only needed a filtering and routing device.

 # Hardware